solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 - Bottlenecks: None
 - Level requirement: beginner 1

-The [Pickled Vegetables](https://bdolytics.com/cooking/market/9202) equivalent of alchemy.
+The [Pickled Vegetables](https://bdolytics.com/cooking/market/9202) equivalent of alchemy (low effort spammable EXP).
 Except that it's less profitable and less EXP.
 Welcome to alchemy :)
 Purified Water can be bought from the general goods vendor at Sandgrain Bazaar.

 **If all you want is to reach artisan/master, don't bother with anything else but reagents**

-## 2) T2 Bloods - "EXP at a price"
+## 2) T2 Bloods - "Perfect to burn a hole in your wallet"
 - Recipes:

 <img align="left" src="/images/icons/legendary_beast's_blood.png" height="30"> [Legendary Beast Blood](https://bdolytics.com/alchemy/market/6351)